 This article on phono preamplifiers is written from my personal experiences with gramophone (phonograph) records which started in July 1969 (at the age of 14), and my subsequent work with AV equipment during the 1970s - some of it quite old and containing valves.
-It is also based on my personal research and undying interest in record reproduction, and the electronic experimentation which goes with it, which began in 1975.
+It is also based on my personal research and undying interest in record reproduction electronic experimentation, which began in 1975.
 I make no apology for this article not being in keeping with much of what is currently understood about record equalisation - much of it false.

 Phono preamplifiers have been around in one form or another since the earliest electric phonographs.

-The first mass-market electric pick-up cartridges were crystal and ceramic - they worked on the piezo-electric principle, and are still found today on cheap "nostalgia" record players.
-Their output was high enough to drive the input grid of a record player amplifier valve directly.
-They had a constant-amplitude output, so did not need rising frequency compensation as do the (constant velocity) magnetic cartridges of today.
+The first mass-market electric pick-up cartridges were crystal and ceramic - they worked on the piezo-electric principle, and are still found to this day on cheap "nostalgia" record players.
+Their output was high enough to drive the input (grid) of a record player amplifier valve directly.
+They had a constant-amplitude output, so did not need rising frequency compensation as do the constant velocity magnetic cartridges of today.

 However, the output from a record is not flat.
 If reproduced by a perfect constant-amplitude pick up cartridge, the output from a modern (RIAA) vinyl record, plotted graphically, would show bass boost below 50Hz, mid-range cut at 500Hz, returning to flat above 2122Hz - the rate of boost and cut being 6dB/octave.
 This uneven output is due to the "equalisation" required by the inductive cutting head of the record cutting machine - without which its output would simply fall-off at a constant rate of 6dB/octave - a 45 degree downward slope if plotted graphically.

-The cutting head amplifier also needed something in the order of at least 40dB signal to noise ratio, as well as 14dB headroom for transients - another 54dB, taking the total dynamic range required to 108dB (114dB by today's standards).
-Such dynamic ranges were difficult or impossible to achieve with valve amplifiers, but even if they could, distortion levels were quite high too (and solid-state had not yet been perfected).
+The cutting head amplifier also had to have something in the order of at least 40dB signal to noise ratio, as well as 14dB headroom for transients - another 54dB, taking the total dynamic range required to 108dB (114dB by today's standards).
+Such dynamic ranges were difficult or impossible to achieve with valve amplifiers, but even if it could, distortion levels were quite high too (and solid-state had not yet been invented).

 The answer was to "fold" the response and that produced the boost and cut described above.
 It shaved off 14dB from the dynamic range requirement (20dB by today's standards).
 An amplifier with a dynamic range of 94dB was more in keeping with the times.

 Why those particular frequencies were chosen was more to do with the mass-market and the use of cheap piezo cartridges with low-cost record players than any other concern.
-The companies making records were, more often than not, also making and selling record players (HMV, Philips, RCA Victor, Decca... to name a few), and it was in their interest to make those records sound good to the record buyer.
+The companies making records more often than not, also made and sold record players (HMV, Philips, RCA Victor, Decca, to name a few), and it was in their interest to make those records sound good to the record buyer.

 An early 1950s high-fidelity valve amplifier input stage shows inputs for both piezo (crystal) and early (more expensive) magnetic cartridges.